Skip to content

 client_version = "1.0.0"

-# Playwright (browser automation)
+# Connect to Playwright (browser automation)

 [[mcp.servers]]